hereishd/K8S_Basics_Tutorials/README.md

-# k8s_Tutorials
+# K8S Basics Tutorials
+In this repo, you can find all my documentation on getting starting with Kubernetes.

-Getting started with K8S
+# Getting started with K8S